20 open source DevOps tools: The ones to know

 Packer

-Packer helps you to create virtual machine images from code.
+Packer lets you create virtual machine images from code.

 Initial release | June 2013 |